Mendon, Massachusetts: 350+ Years of History

 Neil Armstrong, Eagle Scout, becomes the first person to walk on the moon

-Cub Scouts opens to girls; Scouts BSA follows
+Scouting welcomes girls: Cub Scouts opens to girls in 2018, and the renamed Scouts BSA program follows in 2019

 • 2022